isomerpages/ago-corp/Resources/news-and-events/_posts/2023-05-03-post-SAD Adrian's participation in the GAO International Auditor Fellowship Program 2023.md

 *2023 IAFP Fellows at GAO Headquarters in Washington, D.C.*

-SAD Adrian Soh participated in the United States Government Accountability Office (GAO)’s International Auditor Fellowship Program (IAFP) scheduled from 3 May 2023 to 28 July 2023.
+Senior Assistant Director Adrian Soh participated in the United States Government Accountability Office (GAO)’s International Auditor Fellowship Program (IAFP) scheduled from 3 May 2023 to 28 July 2023.

 The year 2023 saw the resumption of the IAFP, which was halted since 2020 due to the Covid-19 pandemic.
 Adrian was one of 10 fellows representing 8 countries: Albania, Georgia, Greece, Japan, Saudi Arabia, Singapore, Slovak Republic and Uganda.